EyasuT/alx-system_engineering-devops/0x02-shell_redirections/README.md

-It is my shell redirectioN
+It is my shell redirection.